reenee1601/C2I3/README.md

-### Front End and Back End have different branches so that the Front and Back End People can commit seperately.
+### This is the package to perform OCR and extract form data/tables
-### Once Commited seperately can combine into the main Branch.
+### To use this youll need to put the john-package in your node modules folder and run `npm i` to get the dependancies